Travel details

 The Egyptian Bazaar (Spice Bazaar) is a historic market built in the 17th century in the Eminönü district of Istanbul.

-The market, frequented by both locals and tourists, is an attractive place to get a glimpse of Turkish food culture and daily life.
+The market, frequented by both locals and tourists, is an appealing place to get a glimpse of Turkish food culture and daily life.

 [Japanese Guide]